Description

 What temperature range can Silkon BA be applied in?

 Application runs between +5 °C and +30 °C with no rain forecast for the 12–48 hour cure window after laying.
 Working at the warmer end shortens the 2-hour overworking interval significantly, so plan smaller sections in UK summer afternoons.
-Outside this range, the silicone-acrylic binder will not coalesce reliably and full hydrophobic performance is not guaranteed.
+Outside this range the silicone-acrylic binder will not coalesce reliably and full hydrophobic performance is not guaranteed.

 Should I specify Silkon BA or Cermit WN for a concrete-look facade?

 Silkon BA is the right specification when self-cleaning performance, coastal or high-pollution exposure, dark-shade thermal resilience, or interior wet-area suitability matter — it is the premium-tier choice in the concrete-effect range.
 Cermit WN is the right specification for mineral breathability priority, sheltered elevations, lower per-m² material cost, or when a wood-effect grain is also wanted on the same project.
-Both sit within BBA-certified ATLAS ETICS systems.
+Both sit within Atlas ETICS systems.